fplab/ui-for-pl/README.md

 The compendium is maintained by [Cyrus Omar](https://web.eecs.umich.edu/~comar).

-The template was adapted from [EECS 490 course notes](https://github.com/eecs490/notes) prepared by Amir Kamil (akamil@umich.edu).
+The Sphinx setup was adapted from [EECS 490 course notes](https://github.com/eecs490/notes) prepared by Amir Kamil (akamil@umich.edu).

 All contributions are governed by the [Creative Commons